ocsmit/zed-r/README.md

 # RStudio keybindings

-  - Add this to your keybindings.json by opening the command palette (Ctrl+Shift+P) and selecting `zed: open keybindings`
+  - Add this to your keymap.json by opening the command palette (Ctrl+Shift+P) and selecting `zed: open keymap`.

 ```
   {